 The Big Easy isn’t necessarily known for its Irish ancestry, although it definitely has an amazing party reputation!
 The colorful Irish-themed floats and Celtic celebrations last from March 15 to April 6 because locals love any excuse to have a parade/ Plus, March weather in New Orleans is delightfully warm and sunny!

-beautiful National Parks, delectable cafes and fantastic live music scene in Seattle, a wonderful choice for any holiday including St. Patrick’s Day.
-Attend the Irish Festival at the Seattle Center Festal from March 16- .
-Irish activities,food, drinks and exhibitions all ensure some good ole Irish-style ‘craic’–Gaelic for good times!
+Beautiful National Parks, delectable cafes and a fantastic live music scene make Seattle a wonderful choice for any holiday…especially St. Patrick’s Day.
+Attend the Irish Festival at the Seattle Center Festal from March 16 and 17.
+Irish activities, food, drinks and exhibitions all ensure some good ole Irish-style ‘craic’–Gaelic for good times!

 San Diego has one of the best St. Patrick’s Day celebrations in the country!
-Attend the parade which kicks of at 10.30am on Saturday, March 16 and is followed by a series of events such as an Irish Festival in Balboa Park from 1pm to 6pm.
+Attend the parade which kicks off at 10.30am on Saturday, March 16, which is then followed by a series of events such as an Irish Festival in Balboa Park from 1pm to 6pm.
 The annual Diego ShamROCK event features live Celtic bands followed by DJs, dancing and performers that starts at 2pm and goes into midnight.